yanwang-ntu/yanwang-ntu.githib.io/README.md

 # Minimalist Hugo Template for Academic Websites

-This repository contains the source code to https://pascalmichaillat.org: an academic website created with Hugo, PaperMod, and GitHub Pages.
+This repository contains the source code to https://pascalmichaillat.org: an academic website created with [Hugo](https://github.com/gohugoio/hugo) and [PaperMod](https://github.com/adityatelange/hugo-PaperMod).
+The website is hosted on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).

 The code is publicly available as a template repository so anyone can generate a new repository with the same directory structure and files, and quickly create their own academic website.
 The code might also be helpful to anyone who wishes to learn about Hugo or wants to recreate specific features of this website.

 ## Documentation

 The source code is documented at https://pascalmichaillat.org/d5/.

-## Infrastructure

-The website is built using the following software and services:

-+ [Hugo](https://gohugo.io) – A very fast, open-source static website generator
-+ [PaperMod](https://github.com/adityatelange/hugo-PaperMod) – A minimalist, fast, and flexible Hugo theme
-+ [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) and [GitHub Actions](https://gohugo.io/hosting-and-deployment/hosting-on-github/) – A simple way to deploy a website hosted in a GitHub repository
-+ [Google Domains](https://domains.google) – A simple way to register your domain name and [link it to your website](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages)

 ## Features

 The PaperMod theme is modified in several ways to be more adapted to academic websites:

 + Organization of the pages in three categories: papers, courses, and design projects.
 It is easy to add new categories from here (code, data, and so on).
 The three categories are available from any page through the menu and from the home page through buttons.
-+ Two automatically generated lists added to the menu:
-    * [Tags](https://pascalmichaillat.org/tags/) – List of all the keywords for papers and courses
++ Automatically generated list of the keywords (tags) in papers and courses
-    * [Archive](https://pascalmichaillat.org/archive/) – Chronological list of all papers, courses, and design projects
-    * A search page could also be added
-+ New social icons specific to academia: icon for office hours, icon for Zoom, and icon for Substack, and improved icon for Google Scholar
++ New social icons specific to academia: office hours, Zoom, Substack, and Google Scholar
-+ Footer providing easy access to email address and newsletter
 + Page metadata tailored to the academic context: simpler date format, permalink on pages
-+ Personalized color scheme, font, and general appearance
++ Personalized color scheme, font, spacing, buttons, and general appearance
-+ New archetypes for paper pages and course pages
++ New archetypes for paper pages, course pages, an archive page, and a search page
++ A footer can easily be added

+## Speed

+Despite the modifications to the PaperMod theme, the website continues to perform well on both mobile and desktop devices.
+Here is an overview of the mobile performance from [PageSpeed Insights](https://pagespeed.web.dev/):

+And here is an overview of the desktop performace:

+Here is the [full report](https://pagespeed.web.dev/analysis/https-pascalmichaillat-org/hl96ythdue?form_factor=mobile) on mobile performance.
+And here is the [full report](https://pagespeed.web.dev/analysis/https-pascalmichaillat-org/hl96ythdue?form_factor=desktop) on desktop performances.

 ## License